North Augusta High School

 North Augusta High School is a four-year public high school located in North Augusta, South Carolina.
+It is a part of the Aiken County Public School District.
 Approximately 1,500 students attend the school.
 The school offers over thirty student organizations.
 North Augusta is an AP Magnet School and is partnered with the National Math and Science Initiative to provide various programs, resources, and help to students enrolled in AP courses at the school.

 Athletics

 North Augusta High School's mascot is the Yellow Jacket.
 They compete in SCHSL Region 5-4A.
 The school fields over twenty-five varsity and junior varsity teams.
-North Augusta High is also home to sporting leagues such as football, baseball, softball, cross country, track and field, basketball, tennis, golf, Wrestling, swim team, and soccer.
+North Augusta High is also home to sporting leagues such as football, baseball, softball, cross country, track and field, basketball, tennis, golf, wrestling, swim team, and soccer.